mosuke5/hugo-blog.mosuke.tech/content/en/entry/2022/07/24/cks.md

 +++
 categories = ["Kubernetes", "Certification"] date = "2022-07-24T11:52:32+09:00"
-description = "CKS(Certified Kubernetes Security) passed.
-How to study?" draft = false image = ""
-tags = ["Tech"]
 title = "CKS passed!
-How to study?" author = "mosuke5" archive = ["2022"]
+How to study and what you need to know" description = "CKS passed!
+How to study and what you need to know" draft = false image = "" tags = ["Tech"] author = "mosuke5" archive = ["2022"]
 +++